Diamond Education

 We'll cover everything you need to know before buying a half moon diamond—from understanding its defining characteristics and history to evaluating cut quality and practical buying tips that help you make a confident, informed choice.

-A half moon diamond is shaped like a crescent or half circle, offering a truly distinct look.
-These diamonds can be faceted in different ways—some are cut in a modified brilliant style to enhance sparkle, while others use step-cut faceting for a cleaner, more understated look with broader flashes of light.
-Typically sold in matched pairs, they create a graceful arc that complements the geometry of many diamond shapes, such as oval, emerald, radiant, princess, and cushion cuts.
+A half moon diamond is shaped like a crescent or half circle, offering a distinct look.
+These diamonds can be faceted in different ways.
+Some are cut in a modified brilliant style to enhance sparkle, while others use step-cut faceting for a cleaner, more understated look with broader flashes of light.
+Typically sold in matched pairs, they create a graceful arc that complements the geometry of many diamond shapes such as oval, emerald, radiant, princess, and cushion cuts.

-The number of facets in a half moon diamond can vary depending on the cutting approach.
-Modified brilliant-cut half moons feature multiple triangular and kite-shaped facets arranged to enhance light return and radiance.
-Step-cut half moons display fewer, larger facets that emphasize clarity and create a more subtle, glassy appearance.
-The choice of faceting depends on whether the design prioritizes brilliance or a refined, understated look.
+The number of facets in a half-moon diamond can vary depending on the cutting approach.
+If fashioned as a modified brilliant cut, the diamond features multiple triangular and kite-shaped facets arranged to enhance light return and radiance, similar in principle to round cut diamonds.
+When cut in a step-cut style, half-moon diamonds display fewer, larger facets that emphasize clarity and create a more subtle, glassy appearance.
+The choice of faceting ultimately depends on whether the design prioritizes brilliance or a refined, understated look.

 Because half moon diamonds are commonly used as side stones in engagement rings, they offer an opportunity to create a design that feels distinctive and thoughtfully considered.